The Matching Algorithm

 |3.
 Program C|

 The actual matching is done on a computer.
-However, the matching process itself could be completed as effectively by hand; the computer serves only to expedite the process.
+However, the matching algorithm itself could be completed as effectively by hand; the computer serves only to expedite the process.
 The computer is set up to process the lists in the following manner.

 It first attempts to place Able into his first choice, Program B. Since Program B has an available position, Able is tentatively matched to Program B. Next an attempt is made to place Baker into Program A. Since Program A has an available position, Baker is tentatively matched to Program A.